 In fact, this is no longer a test.
-We do this when we see a query (e.g. [katrina] or something similar) that we think might benefit from a refinement, (e.g. maybe you wanted to search for [hurricane katrina]).
+We do this when we see a query (e.g. [katrina] or something similar) that we think might benefit from refinement (e.g., maybe you wanted to search for [hurricane katrina]).

 If you haven’t seen the additional query results in question, they are links for some alternative suggested search terms, appearing in the middle of the top ten results that Google returns.

-Those alternative suggestions had been referred to as user interface (UI) experiments, along with a number of other different ways of presenting Google results.
+Those alternative suggestions had been referred to as user interface (UI) experiments and many other different ways of presenting Google results.